yuvaldori/gigaspaces-wiki-jekyll/xap100sec/java-security-policy-file.markdown

 For more details on Java security, refer to: [Sun;Default Policy Implementation and Policy File Syntax](http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html).
 {%endinfo%}

-# Security permissions required for GigaSpaces
+# Security permissions required for XAP

 If you want to create your own security policy file, you need to add, at least, the following security grants.

-{% highlight java %}
+{% highlight console %}
 grant {
   permission java.util.PropertyPermission "*", "read, write";
   permission java.lang.RuntimePermission "getProtectionDomain";